Questions about Secure by Design

 From senior leaders who lead on digital strategy to the developers fixing vulnerabilities, the approach is designed to make cyber security everyone’s collective responsibility.

-Secure by Design provides a way for security experts within an organisation (such as the head of cyber security, security architects and security assurance specialists) to get involved during the early planning stages of services and at every stage of the delivery lifecycle.
+Secure by Design provides a way for security experts within an organisation (such as the head of cyber security, security architects and security assurance specialists) to get involved during the early planning stages of services and at every stage of the delivery life cycle.

 Their role is to support and advise delivery teams on developing appropriate and proportionate activities including selecting security controls frameworks, threat modelling, mitigating security risks and reviewing the security of supplier products.
+They may also become involved in completion of the self assessment tracker.

 Each organisation will need to determine the appropriate person, however typically this responsibility should lie with a Chief Digital and Information Officer (CDIO) or equivalent who oversees and directs digital strategy and transformation.